Breast Reconstruction Sarasota

 The Breast Reconstruction Procedure:

-The procedure will be performed as an outpatient surgery, at the nearby Lakewood Ranch Medical Center.
+The procedure will be performed as an outpatient surgery.
 A one or two night hospital stay is normally necessary for breast reconstruction patients.
 The exact length of surgery will depend on the technique used in the surgery.
 There are a wide variety of reconstruction methods performed today, each designed to meet the specific needs presented by individual patients.
 These include:

 Skin Expansion: This is the most common technique used today.
 Following a Mastectomy, the surgeon will insert a balloon expander beneath the skin and chest muscle.
 Through a very small valve, buried underneath the skin, a small amount of salt water will be periodically injected in the breast.
 Over time, anywhere from one week to six weeks, this will gradually expand the skin and tissue of the breast.
 Once the tissue has stretched the desired amount, the expander will be removed.
 Finally, another surgical procedure will be used to place a breast implant.
 The areola and nipple can also be recreated and surgically placed on the breast.